Dispersik-com/solar_system_models/README.md

 # solar_system_models

 This project is a simple example of simulating the movement of planets based on the ideas of different scientists.
-In this case, models of Copernicus and Newton are implemented, but in the future, I would like to also implement Einstein's model.
+In this case, models of Copernicus and Newton are implemented, but in the future, I would like also to implement Einstein's model.

 The project includes the basic classes **Space** and **SpaceObject**.
-The subclasses of **Space**, **CopernicusSpace**, and **NewtonSpace**, implement mathematical models.
+The subclasses of **Space**: **CopernicusSpace** and **NewtonSpace** implement mathematical models.

 In **CopernicusSpace**, the planetary movements were described using geometry.
 Therefore, calculations occur separately for each object.